Arskan17/agregore-browser/Report Agregore-browser Issue#227.md

 ## Issue Resolution

-I was able to resolve part of the main issue (Issue #227), but the code still needs to be formatted according to the project’s style guide.
-In the process, I created some additional functions and objects that were not originally present in the code.
-I am currently awaiting feedback from the Project owner regarding these additions (since they implemented the UI, the part I’m currently working on).
+I was able to resolve this issue (Issue #227).
+I did it by using The HTMLElement `paste event`.
+I added an eventlistener that gets triggered when the middle mouse button is clicked in the address bar.
+It gets data from the clipboard and then checks if it's a valid url.
+If so it loads the url with the help of a `dispatchEvent`.

+Hooray...
+The page loads!

 ## Summary